25 Best Things to Do in Vancouver, WA

-It is one of the most unique areas in Vancouver and in spite of being so popular with the people, no amount of crowd makes it feel crowded, so your peace is ensured.
+It is one of the most unique areas in Vancouver, and despite being so popular, it never feels too crowded, so your peace is ensured.

-There are the ocean blue waters of Vancouver supported by a cemented shore for as long as the eyes go.
+You'll see the blue waters of Vancouver supported by a cemented shore for as long as the eyes go.

-This is followed by gardened areas beside which is along cemented path, so you can basically walk by the waters.
+This is followed by gardened areas and a cemented path that lets you take a relaxing stroll by the water.

-At the end of this route there is the huge bridge you can walk on.
+At the end of this route, there is a vast bridge you can walk on.

-This air museum is located at the 5th street and any aviation mechanism or history lover would be thoroughly thrilled to visit the Pearson Air Museum.
+The Pearson Air Museum is located on 5th Street, and any aviation enthusiast or history lover would be thoroughly thrilled to visit it.

-Fighter planes from the older times are kept here in display and some of the experimental scientific models are also on display here.
+Fighter planes from older times are kept here on display, and some of the experimental scientific models are showcased here as well.

-There are models from the World Wars with their history written beside which will give you a bone chilling experience.
+There are models from the World Wars with their history written beside them, and these will surely give you a bone-chilling experience.

-The location aviation history and exhibits will also win your heart here.
+The Pearson Air Museum's location, aviation history, and exhibits will certainly win your heart.

-Witness Soothing Ambiance and Architecture at The Officer’s Row
+Witness Soothing Ambiance and Architecture at Officers Row

-This is situated in the area of the 21 Victorian homes which were built for the military officers belonging to the Vancouver Barracks which included famous people like Ulysses S. Grant, General O.O.
-Howard House and others.
+This is situated in the area of the 21 Victorian homes that were built for the military officers belonging to the Vancouver Barracks, including famous people like Ulysses S. Grant, General O.O.
+Howard House, and others.

-The houses hold immense significance in the American and Washington history.
+The houses hold immense significance in American and Washington history.

-The ambiance is exceptionally soothing with the houses being in the canopy of lush woods and well-maintained gardens all around.
+The ambiance is exceptionally soothing, with the houses being in the canopy of lush woods.

-There are trailing paths and guided tours around the houses holding memorabilia of immense significance.
+Take the opportunity to walk the provided pathways and join guided tours around the houses, which hold memorabilia of immense significance.

 The Vancouver Waterfront is hands down one of the coziest places for tourists to populate.